Frequently Asked Questions

 WER = wildland fire (vegetation, distance, slope).
 CNEL = structure-to-structure (eave-to-eave distance).
 A home can have both.
 Governing level per face is whichever is higher.

-How does FireHard relate to FireSmart™?
+How does FireHard relate to other wildfire programs?

 Does hardening guarantee survival?